Joshua-Riek/ubuntu-apalis-imx8/README.md

 sudo ./flash.sh ubuntu-20.04-preinstalled-server-arm64-apalis.img.xz
 ```

 > This assumes that you have connected the carrier board USB OTG port to your Linux host machine and have entered recovery mode on the device.
+For more information see the Toradex wiki [here](https://developer.toradex.com/linux-bsp/how-to/hardware-related/imx-recovery-mode/).

 ## Flash Removable Media

 To flash the Ubuntu 20.04 preinstalled image to removable media:

 ```
-xz -dc ubuntu-20.04-preinstalled-server-arm64-apalis.img.xz | dd of=/dev/sdX bs=4k conv=fdatasync
+xz -dc ubuntu-20.04-preinstalled-server-arm64-apalis.img.xz | sudo dd of=/dev/sdX bs=4k
 ```

 > This assumes that the removable media is added as /dev/sdX and all it’s partitions are unmounted.